 - It is often better if you can treat the acne with the right program and products than to take medication which can harm your body due to ‘side’ effects (unwanted direct effects of the medication).

 Fractional Laser Treatments can also help improve some forms of Acne

 Once the active acne has been controlled and cleared, sometimes laser treatments are ideal for those who have scarring as a result of having moderate to severe Acne or blackheads.

-Another method is DERMAPEN or COLLAGEN INDUCTION THERAPY (CIT).
+Another method to reduce ACNE and Acne Scars is DERMAPEN or COLLAGEN INDUCTION THERAPY (CIT).